paypal/paypal-js/README.md

 ### Setting Options

-The `options` object can be used to set query parameters, script parameters, and properties.
+The `options` object can be used to set query parameters and script attributes.

 #### Query Parameters